Michalloo/Polling_tool_app_backend/README.md

   - Navigate to directory backendPollingApp
   - Open command line in this directory, type "myenv\Scripts\activate: and click enter in order to start virtual enviroment
-  - Now change directory using command line by typing "cd myenv\recruitment_task" and click enter
+  - Now change directory using command line by typing "cd recruitment_task" and click enter
   - Type in command line "python manage.py runserver".
 Backend server is now live, do not close the command line.

 Test concluded using postman application: